Black/Jewish Relations research collection

 Researchers may quote from the collection under the fair use provision of the copyright law (Title 17, U.S. Code).
 Requests to publish should be arranged with the Upper Midwest Jewish Archives; please contact the archives for more detailed copyright information.

 This collection was used as a ready reference source for the Jewish Historical Society of the Upper Midwest, as the topic of Black/Jewish relations was a research questions they often received.
 The Historical Society culled secondary source materials from various reports and publications to create this collection.
 The articles focus on the relations between the Jewish communities and Black communities throughout Minneapolis and St. Paul, most notably in North Minneapolis.
 These materials come together to create a collection that informs researchers on the history of these two minority populations in the early 20th century.

 Language of Materials

-This collection consists of photocopied secondary source materials collected from various sources all relating to the relations of the Jewish communities and the African-American communities in Minnesota.
+This collection consists of photocopied secondary source materials collected from various sources all relating to the relations of the Jewish communities and Black communities in Minnesota.

 Source of acquisition

 Donated and collected by the Jewish Historical Society of the Upper Midwest (JHSUM), most likely collated by Linda Schloff, former JHSUM executive director.